 Biology Education Track

-It is possible to become certified as a biology teacher at the secondary education level (6-12 certification) by completing the general biology track and requirements for a secondary education certificate.
-Major area of specialization coursework includes all content-area courses used to fulfill major requirements in the program (i.e., BIOL, CHEM, PHYS and MATH courses).
-Please contact the Department of Education for specific details of the certification program.
+It is possible to become certified as a biology teacher at the secondary education level (6-12 certification) by completing the General Biology track and requirements for a Secondary Education Certificate.
+Major area of specialization coursework includes all content-area courses used to fulfill major requirements in the program (i.e., Biology, Chemistry, Physics and Math courses).
+Please contact the Education Department for specific details of the certification program.